 This was on the drive to work, small puffy clouds were drifting over the Atlantic, begging to be photographed.
 Who am I to say no to a cloud?

-These red sorbus berries are all over the place on the way to work.
-In Holland they are called Lijsterbessen after the bird that eats them.
+These red dogberries are all over the place on the way to work.
+In Holland they are called lijsterbessen after the bird that eats them.
 However, there are no lijsters here so I’ll have to wait and see who eats these sparkling red treats over here, certainly it won’t be dogs.

 Bowring Park is crossed by 2 small rivers and many streams, today they were moving massive amounts of water because of all the rainfall from last week.
 Anywhere you stand still alongside the river or waterfalls, ducks will fly to you expecting to be fed.
 If you don’t like ducks, just borrow one of the many stray toddlers running around the park, ducks will scoot off in all directions when confronted with a small screaming infant.

 Everywhere you go on the trail (and in the park apparently) you can find mushrooms these days.
 When I was hiking the trails in Gros Morne a few weeks ago my mom and I saw a different kind of mushroom every few metres, a real pleasure for any nature lover. 🙂